Australian football tactics and skills: Kicking with the wind

-Wet Weather Footy
+Wet-Weather Footy

-Wet weather football involves a different style of play in which teams may deliberately kick to contests as it results in the ball more often going to ground.
-Teams that play most in wet or cold climates, either light rain in temperate climates (such as Melbourne and Adelaide) and or heavy rain tropical/subtropical conditions (Brisbane, Darwin) often have an advantage of the slipperiness of the ball and ground.
+Wet-weather football involves a different style of play in which teams may deliberately kick to contests, as it results in the ball more often going to ground.
+Teams that play most in wet or cold climates, either light rain in temperate climates (such as Melbourne and Adelaide), and/or heavy rain tropical/subtropical conditions (Brisbane, Darwin), often have an advantage with the slipperiness of the ball and ground.
 Coaches may instruct players to knock the ball on instead of take possession.
-Coaches may advise players not to kick or handball short as the ball may be more easily dropped, fumbled or the player tackled due to reduced foot speed.
-Wet weather often makes drop punts less effective and teams with torpedo punt specialists use it to cut through the conditions more easily and gain attacking distance.
-Coaches may advise players to drop into the square in defence as the heavy ball drops short of the goal line.
-Defensively coaches may advise to cause stoppages as often as possible to lock up the ball and to try to rush behinds or force the ball out of bounds if possible.
-Wet weather can also help attacking teams to more easily break tackles and run the ball into attack, however coaches will almost always advise run anc carry players to touch the ball on the ground rather than bounce in wet conditions.
+Coaches may advise players not to kick or handball short, as the ball may be more easily dropped, fumbled or the player tackled due to reduced foot speed.
+Wet weather often makes drop punts less effective, and teams with torpedo punt specialists use it to cut through the conditions more easily and gain attacking distance.
+Coaches may advise players to drop into the square in defence, as the heavy ball drops short of the goal line.
+Defensively, coaches may advise to cause stoppages as often as possible to lock up the ball and to try to rush behinds or force the ball out of bounds if possible.
+Wet weather can also help attacking teams to more easily break tackles and run the ball into attack; however, coaches will almost always advise run-and- carry players to touch the ball on the ground rather than bounce in wet conditions.
 Coaches may advise players to make use of the wet ground to enable the ball to skid and gain extra distance.
-In the AFL, extreme wet conditions can prevent matches from proceeding, however grassroots matches have been played in rain, hail and snow.
+In the AFL, extreme wet conditions can prevent matches from proceeding; however, grassroots matches have been played in rain, hail and snow—on rare occasions the latter has happened even at AFL level, although this exceedingly rare.
 A lack of wet conditions can also either advantage or disadvantage professional teams based in covered stadiums such as the Docklands Stadium.
+If possible, clubs will often tweak their starting line-up with shorter and more agile players to compensate for the conditions.